countable-web/open-source-corporation/admin/accounting/TIMESHEETS.md

   * Describe the work in a few words that indicate specific outcomes you worked on for most of that day, in a language clients will understand.
 Between 3 and 20 words is the right level of detail.
   * Do not enter the same description for multiple days.
 Indicate what was different about each day you worked.
 This is easy if you enter your time every day.
   * If you don't know the project, put "Countable" in that column.
-  * The `countable` project pays for your time training and learning things you need for your job.
+  * The `countable` project pays for your time training and learning things you need for your job (must be official training materials, or approved)
+  * Training necessary for a specific project should be coded to that project.
   * Use the `countable` project for time discussing how Countable operates with team members.
   * If you're not sure what's billable, generally anything we ask you to do is billable, and anything we "invite" you to do is optional and not billable.
 Training is only billable if it's requested by the company that you complete specific materials, or you're learning something immediately required to solve a problem in your work.
 Attending events, conferences, etc, is not paid unless we require you to go for marketing or another purpose (but we'll often pay for your tickets in any case).
 Commuting is not paid unless it's to a client's office.
 Social events aren't paid.
   * Billing for travel time: If we meet each other only, or go to a workspace with no clients, transit time is not billable.
 When visiting clients, it is billable.